Skip to main content

 Some traditions may be therapeutic, while others may bring you pain.
 Participate in the ones you can handle this year and take a break from the rest.

-5. Start new traditions
+5. Get creative with new traditions

 A new tradition can honor your loved one while helping you heal.
 Consider the following ideas: